ansible/lightbulb/tools/aws_lab_setup/README.md

 ## AWS Setup

-The `provision_lab.yml` playbook creates instances, configures them for password authentication, creates an inventory file for each user with their IPs and credentials.
+The setup of the environments is done via Ansible playbooks, the actual VMs are set up on AWS.
+The `provision_lab.yml` playbook creates instances, configures them for password authentication and creates an inventory file for each user with their IPs and credentials.
 An instructor inventory file is also created in the current directory which will let the instructor access the nodes of any student by simply targeting the username as a host group.
 The lab is created in `us-east-1` by default.
-Currently only works with `us-east-1`, `us-west-1`, `eu-west-1`, `ap-southeast-1`, `ap-southeast-2`, `ap-south-1` and `ap-northeast-1`.
+Currently the setup only works with `us-east-1`, `us-west-1`, `eu-west-1`, `ap-southeast-1`, `ap-southeast-2`, `ap-south-1` and `ap-northeast-1`.

-### Email Options
+## Email Options

 This provisioner by default will send email to participants/students containing information about their lab environment including IPs and credentials.
 This configuration requires that each participant register for the workshop using their full name and email address.
 Alternatively, you can use generic accounts for workshops.
 This method offers the advantage of enabling the facilitator to handle "walk-ins" and is a simpler method overall in terms of collecting participant information.